Ykanj/ADM-HW3/README.md

 - Vocabulary.csv is a saved csv file of our unique vocabulary list.
 - saved_dictionary.pkl is our inverted index dictionary saved with the python library pickle.
 - saved_dictionary_tfidf.pkl is our inverted index dictionary including TF-IDF scores saved with the python library pickle.

+### CLQ
+- Updated_each_row_tsv.zip is a zip file containing all the same tsv files as the originial zip, but transposed so taht they are easier to work with when merging